dreikanter/heatmap-builder/README.md

 - GitHub-style calendar layouts for date-based data.
 - Linear heatmaps.
+- SVG format scales perfectly at any size.
+- **Zero dependencies.**
+- Shows numeric values in each cell.
 - Parametric everything: customize cell size, spacing, colors, fonts, etc.
-- Shows numeric values in each cell.
-- **Zero dependencies.**
-- Responsive: SVG format scales perfectly at any size
+- Dynamic color palette generation from user-defined two colors.
+Also possible to define each color in the palette manually.
+- OKLCH color interpolation for superior color transitions and perceptual uniformity.

 ## Installation